René Simon (aviator): Biography

-He was born in Paris and earned French license #177 from the Aero Club De France.
+Simon was born in Paris.
+He earned a French flying license, number #177, from the Aero Club De France.
 He toured the United States in 1911–12 with the Moisant International Aviators.
-He became known for daring tactics and was called the Flying-Fool by the public.
-What has been termed "the first airplane rescue at sea by another airplane" was made on 14 August 1911.
-Simon had been flying over Lake Michigan in a monoplane when his plane accidentally went into the water but did not sink.
-Pilot Hugh Robinson in a Curtiss hydroplane spotted him and offered to fly him back to shore, but Simon, who was comfortable and smoking a cigarette, preferred to wait for a boat to come and tow both him and his plane back to dry land.
+He became known for daring tactics, and was called the Flying-Fool by the public.

+Simon was involved in what has been termed "the first airplane rescue at sea by another airplane" was made on 14 August 1911.
+Simon was flying over Lake Michigan in a monoplane, when his plane accidentally went into the water, but did not sink.
+Pilot Hugh Robinson in a Curtiss hydroplane spotted him and offered to fly him back to shore.
+Simon, who was comfortable and smoking a cigarette, preferred to wait for a boat to come and tow both him and his plane back to dry land.

-In February 1911 the Mexican government engaged Simon to reconnoiter rebel positions near Juarez, Mexico.
-During World War I he commanded a squadron that taught acrobatic tactics to fighter pilots.
+In February 1911, the Mexican government engaged Simon to reconnoiter rebel positions near Juarez, Mexico.
+During World War I, he commanded a squadron that taught acrobatic tactics to fighter pilots.
 Simon was married by the time of World War I and had a commission as a Capitaine (Captain).
 He and his wife often dined with high-ranking military officials.

 René Simon died in Cannes on 21 April 1947.